-Over the past five years, we believe we have built the largest pediatric home health business in the United States via acquisitions and organic growth, growing our predecessor company, PSA, from 17 states generating \$324.6 million of revenue in 2016 to 30 states with \$1.5 billion of revenue in fiscal year 2020.
+Over the past four years, we have built the leading pediatric home health business via acquisitions and organic growth, growing our predecessor company, PSA, from 17 states generating \$324.6 million of revenue in 2016 to the market leader across 23 states with \$1.4 billion of revenue in fiscal year 2019.
+Currently, we operate in 25 states.
 Over this period of time, we also built the corporate infrastructure and processes to expand seamlessly into adult home health and hospice.
 We have proven our ability to execute our model in multiple geographies with various payers across all three verticals.
 We have created a repeatable, data-driven playbook to expand our presence across the United States and made substantial investments to support each key component of our approach.